Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics

 \section{Introduction}

-\IEEEPARstart{D}{eliberation} and reasoning capabilities for acting are crucial parts in online robot control, especially when operating in dynamic environments to complete long term tasks.
-Over the years, researchers developed many task planners with various degrees of optimality, but little attention has been payed to actors \cite{ghallab2014,nau2015}, i.e. algorithms endowed with reasoning and deliberation tools during plan execution.
+\IEEEPARstart{D}{eliberation} and reasoning capabilities for acting are crucial parts of online robot control, especially when operating in dynamic environments to complete long-term tasks.
+Over the years, researchers developed many task planners with various degrees of optimality, but little attention has been paid to actors \cite{ghallab2014,nau2015}, i.e. algorithms endowed with reasoning and deliberation tools during plan execution.
 Works as \cite{ghallab2014,nau2015} advocate a change in focus, explaining why this lack of actors could be one of the main causes of the limited spread of automated planning applications.
-Works such as \cite{Colledanchise2017,Colledanchise2019,safronov2020task} proposed the use of Behavior Trees as graphical models for more reactive task execution, showing promising results.
+Authors in \cite{Colledanchise2017,Colledanchise2019,safronov2020task} proposed the use of BTs as graphical models for more reactive task execution, showing promising results.
 Other authors also tried to answer the call for actors \cite{Paxton2019, Garrett2020}, but there are still open challenges to be addressed.
-These challenges have been identified and highlighted by many researchers, and can be summarised as in \cite{ghallab2014, Colledanchise2019} in two properties that an actor should possess: \begin{itemize} \item \textit{Hierarchical deliberation}: each action in a plan may be a task that an actor may need to further refine online. \item \textit{Continual online planning and reasoning}: an actor should monitor, refine, extend, update, change, and repair its plans throughout the acting process, generating activities dynamically at run-time. \end{itemize}
+These challenges have been identified and highlighted by many researchers, and can be summarized as in \cite{ghallab2014, Colledanchise2019} in two properties that an actor should possess: \begin{itemize} \item \textit{Hierarchical deliberation}: each action in a plan may be a task that an actor may need to further refine online. \item \textit{Continual online planning and reasoning}: an actor should monitor, refine, extend, update, change, and repair its plans throughout the acting process, generating activities dynamically at run-time. \end{itemize}

 Actors should not be mere action executors then, but they should be capable of intelligently taking decisions.
 This is particularly useful for challenging problems such as mobile manipulation in dynamic environments, where actions planned offline are prone to fail.
-In this paper we consider mobile manipulation tasks in a retail environment with partially observable initial state, and we propose an actor which is capable of following a task planned offline while still being able of taking autonomous decisions at run-time to resolve unexpected situations.
+In this paper, we consider mobile manipulation tasks in a retail environment with a partially observable initial state.
+We propose an actor based on active inference.
+Such an actor is capable of following a task planned offline while still being able of taking autonomous decisions at run-time to resolve unexpected situations.